978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 At the census division level, the mortality assumptions were developed using a ratio methodology.
 The Ontario-level mortality structure was applied to each census division’s age structure over the most recent six years of comparable data and the expected number of deaths was computed.
 This was then compared to the actual annual number of deaths for each census division over this period to create ratios of actual-to-expected number of deaths.
 These ratios were then multiplied by provincial age-specific death rates to create death rates for each census division.
 These were then applied to the corresponding census division population to derive the number of deaths for each census division.

-An analysis of the ratio of actual-to-expected deaths for each census division did not reveal a consistent pattern or movement toward a convergence or divergence among regions over time.
-For this reason, the most recent six-year average ratio for each census division was held constant over the projection period.
+The ratio of actual-to-expected deaths for each census division was rather stable over time and did not reveal a consistent pattern of convergence or divergence among regions.
+For this reason, the most recent ten-year average ratio for each census division was held constant over the projection period.

 Components of net migration